 Dental Implants vs Dentures

 Dental implants are the preferred method of treatment for replacing a single missing tooth or several missing teeth.
 Some patients may require multiple implants to replace several missing teeth, or opt for other procedures such as implant bridges or implant supported dentures.
 Patients who switch from dentures to dental implants usually enjoy positive results and report an improvement in their quality of life.

 Benefits of Dental Implants over Dentures

-Dental implants have many benefits that are not present with partial or full dentures.
+There are many benefits of dental implants that are not present with partial or full dentures.
 These include:

 - Titanium construction.
 Since titanium is naturally compatible with the body, the dental implant can fuse with the jaw bone.

 - Stability.
 The base of the implant mimics the root of the tooth structure, ensuring a more natural and secure fit.